ubisen/ota-update/README.md

     GET /api/:application/versions/:image?current_version=version
     HEADERS:
-        token: token (device)
+        api-key: "Api-key of your device or your user Api-key"

+####By default:
+    `image` Parameter instead of `image1` or `image2`.
+    `application` Parameter is application name

-OTA server should return information of last version, which contain metadata of the latest, including URL to get user1/user2.bin.
+OTA server should return information of last version, which contain metadata of the latest, including parsed URL to get user1/user2.bin.

     {
     "application": "application",